NaPiZip/Online-course-notes/Software_architecture_and_design/README.md

 Brewing coffee and keep warm<br>
 It's assumed that the user placed a filter with coffee grounds into the filter holder and the filter holder is closed.<br>
 - Press brew button.
-- Check if water is in water strainer.
+- Check if water is in water strainer `getBoilerStatus()`.
-- Check if empty pot is on warmer plate.
+- Check if empty pot is on warmer plate `getWarmerPlateStatus()`.
-- Close Valve.
+- Close Valve `setReliefValveState(VALVE_CLOSED)`.
 - Heat water in boiler as long as boiler contains water.
 - Water flows over coffee into pot.
-- Warmer plate turns on if coffee is detected.
+- Warmer plate turns on after brewing is done.
 - Light indicator when coffee is done.
 - Turn warmer plate off if pot is empty